x4ndez/weatherdashboard/README.md

 This is the week 6 challenge for the edX/Monash Bootcamp.
 We were required to make a weather dashboard with the following acceptance criteria:

-``md
+``
-GIVEN a weather dashboard with form inputs
+GIVEN a weather dashboard with form inputs<br>
-WHEN I search for a city
+WHEN I search for a city<br>
-THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the the wind speed
+THEN I am presented with current and future conditions for that city and that city is added to the search history<br>
+WHEN I view current weather conditions for that city<br>
+THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the the wind speed<br>
-WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+WHEN I view future weather conditions for that city<br>
+THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity<br>
-WHEN I click on a city in the search history
+WHEN I click on a city in the search history<br>
 THEN I am again presented with current and future conditions for that city ``